Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 example=> DELETE FROM user WHERE email='ray@gmail.com';
 ```

-### Delete: FROM ...
+### DELETE: FROM ...
 WHERE ... - How to delete a single record?

 To delete a single retrieve the particular row with primary key and delete the record.